TUVIMEN/invision-scraper/README.md

-# invision
+# invision-scraper

-A bash script for downloading invision forums in json.
+A bash script for scraping invision forums in json.

 ## Requirements